ripple-unmaintained/ripple-lib-java/ripple-core/src/main/java/com/ripple/core/types/shamap/README.md

   DF68EE71EE9141E24B87E630976C1F9071F74AD073BD03578083FDD9098B4BD9
   ```

 Well, here's something new.
 The `hash prefix` is different.
 This time the
 hex decodes as `MLN\x00`, meaning sham)ap l)eaf n)ode.

 And what's that at the end?
 Is that our index?
 It is!!

 Why does it need to be stored?
 We have only used `DF` to traverse to this
 node.
 Without storing the `index` identifier in the leaf node contents,
 there would be no way to be certain that this leaf held the item you wanted.
+More importantly, it acts as further name-spacing, to prevent collisions.
+(Technically, you could synthesize the index, by parsing the contents of
+the object and recreating it)

 Takeaways
 ---------